I provide wide spectrum embedded software development services.

 - Staapl (then called Brood), a low-level microcontroller

-Next to software development, I lead hands-on workshops, gave invited
+Next to software development, I lead hands-on workshops, and gave

 Arboretum Systems (October 2001 - March 2003)